 With the United States boasting a new and highly attractive first lady, and former top model Carla Bruni adding a touch of joie de vivre to Nicolas Sarkozy’s presidency, following the style and bearing of the world’s leading ladies has become a fashion follower’s dream.
 ‘Royalty’ pays tribute to the the newest additions as well as some old favourites.
 The newcomers (although Mrs Bruni-Sarkozy has long been a fashion icon) to the high profile world of international relations are not having it all their own way as royal consorts, from Europe to Arabia, have made their own marks.
 Conservatism can be chic and an understated sense of continuity, elegance and refinement delineates the style of Crown Princess Mathilde of Belgium.
 This Belgian aristocrat has a noteworthy acknowledgement of her fashion sense having being selected by Vanity Fair magazine for its International Best-Dressed List 2008.
 The blonde, blue eyed Mathilde, gifted by a most beautiful complexion, favours suits and tailored dresses.
 She has the elegant figure of a model, but her style is far from the brash catwalk.
 She is always appropriately regal in the most simple outfits.
 By way of contrast Queen Rania of Jordan’s story combines the harsh realities of life in the Middle East with a modern fairytale.
 Rania is the daughter of a Palestinian doctor who lived in Kuwait until Saddam Hussein invaded and the family left to live in Jordan, where she met her future husband Prince Abdullah.
 When her husband ascended the Jordanian throne in 1999 she became queen at the age of 28.
 Rania is a slightly different sort of fashion icon, as well as an aspirational figure for many Arab women.
 Among her favourite designers Rania includes Roland Mouret, Armani, Elie Saab, Prada, Chloe, Givenchy.
-Rania, the mother of four, is tall but being very slender she has the figure of a model and her looks are stunning.Fashion Feature vol 2106Today a fashion fixture, Crown Princess Mary of Denmark burst onto the royal scene through her marriage to Crown Prince Frederik in 2004 and immediately became a huge hit, not just with the Danish public or in her Australian homeland, but worldwide.
+Rania, the mother of four, is tall but being very slender she has the figure of a model and her looks are stunning.Today a fashion fixture, Crown Princess Mary of Denmark burst onto the royal scene through her marriage to Crown Prince Frederik in 2004 and immediately became a huge hit, not just with the Danish public or in her Australian homeland, but worldwide.
 Mary dresses with style and is always immaculately groomed; combined with her stunning eyes and beautiful skin, she still looks very natural.
 Mary’s physical attributes combined with an accessible personality and her easy charm, have hugely endeared her to the Danish public.
 All of which has made her an ideal fashion ambassador, a role which she carries out with great energy.
 Mary has a lovely, svelte figure which allows her to enjoy a wide variety of styles.
 She looks good in trousers and blouse as much as in her stunning evening gowns.
 Designer Susanne Rützou describes Mary’s style as classic and relaxed, with a refined sense for detail and femininity.
 Mary’s love of fashion has been compared to another Scandinavian princess – Ingrid of Sweden who married Crown Prince Frederik and became queen when her husband ascended the Danish throne as King Frederik IX.
 During the 1930s it was Crown Princess Ingrid’s confident sense of style that made her stand out amongst her contemporaries.
 With her own classic and cool confident style Princess Mary is her successor.
 Carla Bruni-Sarkozy wears no royal tiara but the first lady of France is undeniably a fashion aristocrat.
 Carla, the Italian former supermodel, has embraced the role of the president’s wife with a degree of conservatism, wearing the most famous labels such as Christian Dior, dressing in a classic and elegant style.
 As a former model Carla has made her daring fashion statements and she still pursues her career as a pop star and song writer.
 A little restraint in her fashion choices counterbalances Carla’s undoubted glamour.

 Letizia, Princess of Asturias, née Letizia Ortiz Rocasolano, has come a long way since the day she accepted Crown Prince Felipe as a husband.
 Letizia, a very modern royal bride as a divorcee and former TV anchorwoman, has become one of the most stylish European princesses.
 Letizia, a cool-headed journalist, has a little surprisingly looked nervous at times in her role as crown princess.
 But she is naturally graceful and rather petit next to her husband who is six feet four inches tall!
 The moment when Letizia came of age as a fashion icon was during the recent official visit of President and Mrs Sarkozy to Spain.
 Letizia and Carla looked like they were on a catwalk but there was no hint of a catfight – just two very attractive ladies at ease with one another.
 They wore similar hugging-figure dresses in different colours, Carla in royal blue and Letizia in cherry.
 Carla was wearing Dior with black Louboutin while Letizia was dressed by Felipe Varela.
 Another favourite designer for Letizia is Miriam Ocariz, considered one of Spain’s most talented fashion designers.